hungryhairwax/hugo-creative-portfolio-theme/exampleSite/content/RestaurantSocialMediaServices/_index.md

 * 24/7 contact and support from me.
 * Album access for media outlets like online magazines/ award-giving brands.
 * My constant monitoring of your social media accounts & online presence.
+* A link to your website from my profile's linktr.ee account

 View a gallery of my restaurant-related work: